 Mothers of modern Singapore have it hard, real hard.
 On top of being the primary caregiver, they still thrive to do well at work to bring some bread home, amidst fast paced routines, they squeeze in time for grocery shopping, cooking healthy meals for the family and keeping the home clean.
 Let’s not forget about spending good quality time with their little ones and showing up everyday with a calm and nurturing attitude to be the best role model for their child(ren).
 Phew we are out of breath already.

-This Mothers’ Day Series- Not Just Resourceful shares the parenting journey of power-packed ladies being mothers in different circumstances.
+This Mothers’ Day Series- Life As A Resourceful Mum Of A Differently-Abled Child shares the parenting journey of power-packed ladies being mothers in different circumstances.
 Not just your average mums teaching ABCs, these mums swim the deepest oceans and run the extra miles to raise their children.
 Odds may seem in their disfavours but what are odds?
 No one has got time to think about that.
 They make the best of every day like a real superhero.

 *Disclaimer: not saying Dads or other caregivers do not have it hard but it is Mothers’ Day so let’s take some time to appreciate mummies of all shapes and sizes out there!